fa-sharp/virtual-keyboard-display/README.md

 ### Features
 - Shows notes on the grand staff as you play them on the keyboard.
 - Responds to keyboard and mouse input
-- Responds to MIDI keyboard input in Chrome and Edge browsers, using the Web MIDI API
+- Responds to MIDI input (see [compatible browsers](https://developer.mozilla.org/en-US/docs/Web/API/MIDIAccess#browser_compatibility))
 - Audio output (piano and synth sounds) via Tone.js
 - Many settings to customize the functionality and display:
     - Show/hide piano, staff, note names, keyboard shortcuts